 Whether you are looking for a full-time MBA or a two-week course to improve your management skills, the Financial Times rankings list the best management programmes available.

-Six rankings are published annually, relating to MBA, EMBA, Master in Finance and Master in Management programmes, as well as non-degree executive education courses.
+Seven rankings are published annually, relating to MBA, EMBA, Master in Finance, Master in Management programmes and Online MBA programmes, as well as non-degree executive education courses.
 There is also a ranking of top European Business Schools.

 FT’s interactive rankings tables allow users to search for a school of interest, sort by selected criteria and filter by location.
 Programmes can be evaluated across a wide range of criteria, including average salary after graduation, value for money and the latest FT ranking.

 Want to know more about how the numbers are put together?
-See the links below for details:
+See the links below for the latest methodologies and keys:

 1. Can any business schools participate in the FT rankings?

 To be eligible to participate, a school should be accredited by AACSB or Equis; it must have a programme that has been running for at least four years; and it must have graduated its first class at least three years before the ranking publication date.

 2. Which journals are included in the FT research rank?